hackphx-arduinowearables/Team08/morse_earring/README.md

 Created for the HackPHX Winter 2014 event.

-@meznak - Electronics and code
+* meznak - Electronics and code
-@pyrobrooks - Electronics and code
+* pyrobrooks - Electronics and code
-@brettwarner - Code and documentation
+* brettwarner - Code and documentation
-@gossamerlights - Design and fabrication
+* gossamerlights - Design and fabrication

 What is it?
 -----------